rimsila/rimsila/README.md

 [![Gmail](https://img.shields.io/badge/Phone-+855_319465222-black?color=14171A&labelColor=blue&logoColor=ffffff)](tel:855319465222)
 [![Gmail](https://img.shields.io/badge/Address-Sangkat_Pshar_Derm_Kor_,_Phnom_Penh-black?color=14171A&labelColor=ffcc80&logoColor=ffffff)](https://goo.gl/maps/dQP7hmfbc8xXgzSQA)

 Hi there 👋, My name is <b>Sila </b>.
-I'm 24 years old and I've 2.5 years experiences with <b>front-end (React-TS/ReactNative-TS )</b> developer and 1 year as <b>Web Designer</b>
+I'm 24 years old and I've 2.7 years experiences with <b>front-end (React-TS/ReactNative-TS )</b> developer and 1 year as <b>Web Designer</b>

 Currently, I work with new technologies and <b>developing web </b> and hybrid applications (Basic) also I always do open-source tools or libraries on GitHub and npm 🔭.
-I like to set up <b>front-end architecture</b> like boilerplate and tooling on it such as Eslint/Pretty/StyleLint and unit test(some case) also love to use it with typescript to have a complete static type and prevent coding error and take care about the performance of web applications for better user experience fully SEO optimization (SSR NextJS) 🌱.
+I like to set up <b>front-end architecture</b> like boilerplate and tooling on it such as Eslint/Pretty/StyleLint Webpack and unit test(some case) also love to use it with `typescript` to have a complete static type and prevent coding error and take care about the performance of web applications for better user experience fully SEO optimization (SSR NextJS) 🌱.

 ### Education